Excelmatic Command Writing Guide

 2. Expanding Precision

-• Aggregations: sum, average, count unique, median, min, max, std dev.
+Aggregations "do the math" sum, average, count unique, median, min, max, std dev Specific functions produce precise results.

-• Formatting: format 'Date' as YYYY-MM, format 'Profit Margin' percent 1 decimal.
+Formatting "make it look nice" format 'Date' as YYYY-MM, format 'Profit Margin' percent 1 decimal Specific format rules ensure consistency.

 3. Advanced Command Techniques